 A portion of the credit comes from the federal government, and a smaller amount is allowed by the provincial and territorial governments.
+Claim the corresponding provincial or territorial non-refundable tax credit on line 58689 of your provincial or territorial Form 428.

 Canada Revenue Agency (CRA) has compiled a list on its website of allowable deductible expenses.
 The list is not exhaustive and includes items such as: